johnssproul/RepeatProfiler/README.md

 ##### Now you are all set for generating profiles with nice looking correlation groups graph and using the tool  .
 GOOD JOB !
 &nbsp;
 &nbsp;
-In case you terminated the run, you can use this command to clean up intermidate files created by the tool if you want
+In case you terminated the run, you can use this command to clean up intermediate files created by the tool if you want
 ```sh
 repeatprof clean
 ```